microsoft/finops-toolkit/docs/optimization-engine/customizing-aoe.md

 * `AzureOptimization_RemediateUnattachedDisksMinWeeksInARow` - The minimum number of weeks in a row an unattached disk recommendation must have been done for the remediation to occur.
 * `AzureOptimization_RemediateUnattachedDisksAction` - The action to apply for an unattached disk recommendation remediation (`Delete` or `Downsize`).
 * `AzureOptimization_RemediateUnattachedDisksTagsFilter` - The tag name/value pairs an unattached disk recommendation must have for the remediation to occur.
 Example: `[ { "tagName": "a", "tagValue": "b" }, { "tagName": "c", "tagValue": "d" } ]`
-* `AzureOptimization_RightSizeAdditionalPerfWorkspaces` - A comma-separated list of additional Log Analytics workspace IDs where to look for VM metrics (see [Configuring Log Analytics workspaces](./configuring-workspaces.md)).
+* `AzureOptimization_RightSizeAdditionalPerfWorkspaces` - A comma-separated list of additional Log Analytics workspace IDs where to look for VM metrics (see [Configuring workspaces](./configuring-workspaces.md)).
 * `AzureOptimization_PerfThresholdDiskIOPSPercentage` - The disk IOPS usage percentage threshold below which the underutilized Premium SSD disks recommendation will trigger.
 * `AzureOptimization_PerfThresholdDiskMBsPercentage` - The disk throughput usage percentage threshold below which the underutilized Premium SSD disks recommendation will trigger.
 * `AzureOptimization_RecommendationsMaxAgeInDays` - The maximum age (in days) for a recommendation to be kept in the SQL database.
 Default: 365.